arkpas/Overwatch-Guessgame/README.md

 Do you like Overwatch?
 Do you think you know this game well?
 Test your knowledge!
 Overwatch Guessgame is going to test your memory - you have to type all Overwatch hero and map names in a limited time.
 Guess right and admire sweet visuals which you know from this popular Blizzard game!

-## Used technologies/frameworks/libraries
+## Used technologies/frameworks/libraries/languages
-Java 8, JavaFX
+Java 8, JavaFX, CSS

 ## Installation